Overview of File Reputation Filtering and File Analysis

 File Threat Verdict Updates

 Threat verdicts can change as new information emerges.
-A file may initially be evaluated as unknown or clean, and the user may thus be allowed to access the file.
+A file may initially be evaluated as unknown or clean, and the file may therefore be released to the recipient.
 If the threat verdict changes as new information becomes available, you will be alerted, and the file and its new verdict appear in the AMP Verdict Updates report.
-You can investigate the point-of-entry transaction as a starting point to remediating any impacts of the threat.
+You can investigate the point-of-entry message as a starting point to remediating any impacts of the threat.

 Verdicts can also change from malicious to clean.